 For the next two games, the first thing you need to do is split your group into two or three even teams.
 For New Year’s Eve, my favorite way to do this is to buy a big box of New Year’s Eve supplies – like this Fantasy New Year Collection from Shindigz – that has different colors of party hats, noise makers, etc. in it.

 When people come in the door, have them pick out a party hat and costume to wear for the night but don’t tell them the colors mean anything.

 This particular New Year’s Eve set is great because it has black, gold, and silver everything.
 Put people on teams based on the colors they chose – gold on one team, silver on one team, and black on one team.

 If you need more teams, divide even further based on the items they chose – leis vs. beads, hats vs. tiaras, etc. Then play.

 Prep: Split players into teams and print out the printable list of topics and answers or come up with your own.

 How to Play

 At the beginning of each round, have one player from each team come to the front of the room and have them stand in a line side by side.
-Give the group the topic and starting with team #1, have each person in line name something that fits that topic (e.g., 20 top box office grossing movie films for 2016).
+Give the group the topic and starting with team #1, have each person in line name something that fits that topic (e.g., 20 top box office grossing movie films for the year).